wipegup/TechnicalHowTos/SimpleD3Rails51.md

 - `$("#click-count").html("<%= @clicks[0] %>");`: Using `jquery`, find the element with the id of `click-count`.
 Replace the content of that element with the html[erb] of `"<%= @clicks[0] %>"`.
 Remember `@clicks` was already updated in the controller.
 - Run the user defined function `getData()`.
 This will be covered more in the [Javascript](#javascript) section, but is used to refresh the graphic.

-Thus the page should be refreshed with the new
+Thus the page should be refreshed with the new click count (and associated graphic)

 Clicking on the `Click Me, Redirect Refresh` yields a `POST` request to `/clicks`, which enters the `create` action in the `clicks_controller`.
 Because `remote: false`, the format of the request is for `.html`.